mattzcarey/adventofcode21/README.md

 # adventofcode21

-Hopefully solutions to Advent of Code 2021.
+Solutions to Advent of Code 2021 in Javascript.